Radu Irimescu

 During World War I, Major Irimescu served in the Romanian Air Corps and showed great skill as a pilot and as an organizer.
 He received a degree in engineering from Columbia University in 1920.

 After the war, Jean Chrissoveloni, a Bucharest banker, tasked Irimescu with organizing the Chrissoveloni Bank in New York City.
 He ran the bank from 1921 to 1928, successfully closing the branch because he sensed a financial crisis coming and because operating a foreign bank tended to be unprofitable because more burdensome business regulations were placed on such institutions.
 At the time, it was the only Romanian banking institution in the United States.
 After it closed on April 1, 1928, Irimescu, formerly agent and manager, stayed on for a time as its representative on Wall Street.

 When Queen Marie of Romania attended a luncheon in New York on October 22, 1926, Irimescu heaped praise upon his host country: "It is natural...that Romania should look today to America for good will and cooperation...The wealth and resources of America are stupendous.
 Her leadership and influence in the affairs of the world are paramount today.
 Her prosperity is well established and well deserved...Let us...express the wish for the continuous prosperity of the United States of America and that of the entire civilized world."

 Upon his return to Romania, Irimescu, an independent, was appointed director of the Gas and Electricity Works of Bucharest.
 In August 1932, he was named State Undersecretary of the Air in the Alexandru Vaida-Voevod National Peasants' Party cabinet, with the expectation that he would upgrade and modernize his branch of the military.
 From 1936 to 1938, he served as Minister of the Air and Navy.
 Additionally, he served as interim Minister of War for a week in August–September 1937, in Gheorghe Tătărescu's National Liberal Party cabinet.

 In 1938 Irimescu was appointed Minister to the United States.
-This drew some concern from the American Jewish Congress, as he had served in the recent Octavian Goga cabinet, which passed anti-Semitic legislation.
+This drew some concern from the American Jewish Congress, as he had served in the recent Octavian Goga cabinet, which passed antisemitic legislation.
 Augustine Lonergan, Democratic Party Senator for Connecticut, forwarded these concerns to Secretary of State Cordell Hull.
 However, Hull reassured him, noting that as an aviation expert, Irimescu had served in all cabinets since that of Vaida-Voevod, regardless of party, and that he himself belonged to no party.
 He also mentioned that Irimescu had an American wife.
-The new envoy arrived in the United States with his wife on April 7, 1938, being greeted by a number of Romanians, including his brother Ştefan (1894-1967), active in the community.
+The new envoy arrived in the United States with his wife on April 7, 1938, being greeted by a number of Romanians, including his brother Ştefan (1894–1967), active in the community.
 Upon his arrival he declared, "As far as I know, there is no anti-Semitism in Romania that deserves any special discussion or notice."